ymath-io/ymath.io/content/courses/math-programming/basic-functions/absolute-value/index.md

 	return Math.abs(x-y);
 }
 ```
 However, a four function calculator does not have absolute value on it!
-We are restricted to m
+We are restricted to the four functions of arithmetic.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1MTgxMTQ4LDE4ODcwODg2ODNdfQ==
+eyJoaXN0b3J5IjpbLTc1NTYyNDA5MCwxODg3MDg4NjgzXX0=
 -->